innov8tif/emasid-demo-intent/README.md

 # emasid-demo-intent
-Quickly integrate with EMAS ID Demo Android app via Intent, to achieve ID card OCR scanning and facial verification.
+Quickly integrate with [EMAS ID Demo](https://play.google.com/store/apps/details?id=com.innov8tif.emas.id.demo) Android app via Intent, to achieve ID card OCR scanning and facial verification.

-This project demonstrates how to start Emas ID Demo app from another    app via intent.
-Emas ID Demo can be used to scan different type of    Identification cards and passport and return the result to your app.
-Emas ID Demo app can be launched as follow :
+This project demonstrates how you can launch EMAS ID Demo app from another app (e.g. your user onboarding app) via Intent.
+EMAS ID Demo can be used to scan (using OCR) various types of ID document and passport, and return the result to your app.
+EMAS ID Demo app can be launched as follow :

      Intent intent = new Intent();
      intent.setAction("com.innov8tif.emas.scan");
      intent.putExtra(EXTRA_SCAN_TYPE, "mykad");
      startActivityForResult(intent, RC_EMAS);

-**Available scan types are**
+**Available Scanner Types Are**

  1. mykad for MyKad
  2. ikad for IKad